Construction Networking Event in UAE | Technology ConFex

 What ESG and net zero targets mean for design and operations—and how they translate into delivery on site.
 Explores how off-site manufacturing, material efficiency and design choices are being applied and what Dubai Decree 11 means in practice for developers and contractors moving from targets to execution.

-Dual Discussion: The Broken Adoption Model: Why Small Contractors Are Left Behind
+Dual Discussion: The Broken Adoption Model: Why Small and Medium Size Contractors Are Left Behind

 Why Tier 2 and Tier 3 contractors struggle to adopt technology, how current business and contracting models exclude them, and what clients, Tier 1s, and authorities must change to avoid systemic failure.